-All Cooplers take note: many of you are entitled to a healthy bursary!
+All Cooplers take note: many of you are entitled to free training!
 As a Coopler, you benefit from the “GAV staff leasing” collective bargaining agreement.
 This governs all the framework conditions for fair and legally-compliant employment.
 What many Cooplers still don’t know is, if you have worked at least 176 hours via Coople in the past 12 months, you are one of the lucky people who are entitled to up to 5,000 francs for a training course and potentially up to 2,250 francs for loss of earnings!
 Have you noticed that in addition to your social security contributions, 0.7 percent is deducted for the “GAV” on your Coople payslip?
 Among other things, these contributions are paid into the temptraining further training fund.
 If you would like to attend a training course in the near future, regardless of whether you are interested in languages, occupational safety, computing or specific professional training, it is worth checking your bursary eligibility.
 The amount of money you can receive depends on the number of temporary hours you have worked over the past 12 months:

 Doesn’t that sound interesting?
 To make the most of this incredible opportunity, you will need to meet the following conditions: